 Policy: you work on your own paper, then take a picture (please make sure that it is clear enough to read) and upload it on Learning Suite.
 Typing would be great, but not required.
 You are encouraged to work together.
 However, homework must be written individually in your own words and reflect your own understanding.
 Each homework set is worth 20 points.
-The lowest 4 scores will be dropped.
+The lowest 3 homework scores will be dropped.
 Only a few selected problems will be graded in detail.
 The rest will be given credit based on completion.

-If you experience extended illness, injury, hospitalization, or other major disruption during the semester and cannot complete your work, please speak to your instructor.
-Special accommodations may be able to be arranged on a case by case basis.
+Some homework sets have "M" problems.
+You can earn up to 2 bonus points in those homework sets if you include commands and graphs from Mathematica in the "M" problems.
+Make sure that graphs are accompanied by commands (codes) as an evidence that you did use Mathematica.
+You can simply take a screenshot of your computer screen.
+See an example on Page 5 of the syllabus.
+If you don't use Mathematica, you can still earn full credit of the homework set, but not the bonus points.

-Online homework: this is for extra credit.
-A schedule of online assignments was posted on Learning Suite and WebAssign.
+Online homework: A schedule of online assignments can be found on both Learning Suite and WebAssign.
 You will need to enroll yourself to WebAssign to be able to see those assignments.
 See the instruction above to know how to enroll yourself.

 Policy: These assignments are strictly multiple choice or fill-in-the-blank.
 For each assignment, you can submit up to 50 times.
-There are 3 'batches' of online assignments.
-The first batch is due on the last day of the first midterm.
-The second batch is due on the last day of the semester.
-Doing those online assignments will not only prepare you for the exam but also help you earn extra credits.
-You don't need to do all the online assignments to receive extra credits.
-The more assignments you do, the more extra credits you get (up to 6%).
+There are 2 'batches' of online assignments.
+The first batch is due on the last day of the midterm.
+The second batch is due on the day of the final exam.